SCBI-ForestGEO/Dendrobands/resources/workflow_bandreplace.md

     c.
 Also, replace any tags that need replacing.

-4. Enter data in the [data_entry_form](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/data_entry_forms), ideally within the same day.
+4. Enter data in the [raw data form](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/resources/raw_data), ideally within the same day.

     a.
 For dendroband replacements and installations, the survey.ID value depends on when the change is taking place.